shubharthaksangharsha/apsara3.0/examples/06-file-management.md

 - Compress images and documents when appropriate
 - Monitor storage usage and costs

 This comprehensive guide covers all aspects of file management in the Apsara AI backend, from basic uploads to advanced multimodal AI interactions.
+For Live API audio management, see the [Live API Management Guide](07-live-api-management.md).